Kill or be killed: testimonial of a former child-soldier

 Each year, a significant number of children are recruited into armed groups across the Democratic Republic of Congo (DRC) « There are other children in the bush who do not dare come back because they are afraid of being rejected », confides Emmanuel who had the same fears. « They need help to return to live with their families », concludes Emmanuel.

-Thanks to the funding from the Swedish Development Cooperation (SIDA), UNICEF provided psychosocial support and care to 3,073 children formerly associated with armed forces and armed groups in 2019.
+Thanks to the funding from the Swedish Development Cooperation (SIDA) and the Central Emergency Response Fund (CERD), UNICEF provided psychosocial support and care to thousands of children formerly associated with armed forces and armed groups in 2020.